layer6ai-labs/RecSys2019/README.md

 | 2 | 330 |   | 60 | 0.9258 | 0.6774 | ~0.685 |

-Our true final competition submission achieves `MRR (test) ~ 0.688` via a 2nd-stage blending of multiple XGB, RNN, and Transformer models which we detail in our corresponding workshop paper.
+Our final competition submission achieves `MRR (test) ~ 0.688` via a 2nd-stage blending of multiple XGB, RNN, and Transformer models which we detail in our corresponding workshop paper.